 - To help you think about what options you have, including seeking further support.

 Sexual closeness is important in intimate relationships.
 However, it is not uncommon for people to experience a loss of sex drive (libido) when they feel depressed or anxious, or perhaps as a consequence of taking medication.
 If you are taking medication, then don’t be embarrassed about talking to your GP about any changes you notice in your sex drive, or sexual arousal, for example.
-Likewise, be confident in talking to your partner about your thoughts about sex, or your counsellor.
+Likewise, be confident in talking to your partner or counsellor about your thoughts on sex.

 Good friendships and relationships require the investment of both energy and trust; depression and anxiety can deplete the supply of both of these.